Deep creek times Area guide

 Note to Hikers: You are in the Back Country.
 Cell phone contact is generally not available.
 Emergency medical care may be delayed or not available.
 DO NOT TRAVEL ALONE.

-“Fat” tires on a mountain bike frame allow you to float over the trails … low tire pressure allows riding on soft terrains such as snow and sand.
+“Fat” tires on a mountain bike frame allow you to float over the trails … low tire pressure allows riding on more soft terrains.

 Snow-ride on any mountain bike trail: